The Remarkable Life of the Skin

 In prose as lucid as his research underlying it is rigorous, blending in memorable stories from the past and from his own medical experience, Monty Lyman has written a revelatory book exploring our outer surface that will surprise and enlighten in equal measure.
 Through the lenses of science, sociology, and history—on topics as diverse as the mechanics and magic of touch (how much goes on in the simple act of taking keys out of a pocket and unlocking a door is astounding), the close connection between the skin and the gut, what happens instantly when one gets a paper cut, and how a midnight snack can lead to sunburn—Lyman leads us on a journey across our most underrated and unexplored organ and reveals how our skin is far stranger, more wondrous, and more complex than we have ever imagined.

-“Not so much packed as crawling with fascination . . .
-An exciting introduction to a little-known microscopic universe and to a talented new writer.”—James McConnachie, Sunday Times
+“This microscopic look at skin is crawling with revelations, from tiny mites to cellulite and skin care . . .
+An exciting introduction to a little-known universe and to a talented new writer.”—Sunday Times (UK)